Understanding the Average Cost of IT Downtime for Small Businesses

 Unexpected events like floods, fires, or power failures can shut down operations entirely.
 Without a solid disaster recovery plan, these disruptions may lead to data loss and extended periods offline.

-What does "The Nines" relate to the cost of IT downtime?
+How do "The Five 9's" relate to the cost of IT downtime?

 When discussing system reliability, you’ll often hear about "the nines."
 This refers to uptime percentages that businesses strive for.
 Each extra "nine" represents a more reliable system:

-• 99% uptime: About 87.6 hours of downtime per year.
+• 99% uptime (Two Nines): About 87.6 hours of downtime per year.
 Suitable for smaller businesses on a tight budget.

 • 99.9% (Three Nines): About 8.76 hours per year.
 Common for businesses requiring consistent services.